WebReflection/coincident/README.md

   // an optional way to transform values before sending these elsewhere
   transform: value => any,
   // an optional way to encode any value as binary
-  // (json as default, flatted, buffered, structured are options)
+  // reflected-ffi/encoder as default
-  encoder: JSONEncoder,
+  encoder: reflectedFFIEncoder,
   // if `false` disable/ignore the transfer ability (perf boost) transfer:boolean,
 });